UPDATED AUGUST 25, 2022

 At Origin, we’re big fans of lube.
 It can be incredibly helpful to so many women and is not used enough!
 The use of lubricant has been associated with higher ratings of female sexual pleasure during masturbation and vaginal penetrative sex.

 There are so many different kinds and brands of lube, it can be hard to know which one to pick.
-Well, worry not, this post will tell you everything you need to know to pick the right lube for you.
+Well, worry not, this post will tell you everything you need to know about lubricant for women, and all individuals with vaginal anatomy, and how to pick the right lube for you.

 Why use lubricant during sex or masturbation?